 Children and adults who have SPD can have successful lives.
 Knowing how to adapt the environment and keep a regular “diet” of activities that provide a balance of the sensory system is important.
 Seeking help from an occupational therapist is key to determining what sensory areas are hyper (more), hypo (low), or mixed.
 For example, someone may be hyper-sensitive to sound and light, but not feel pain or deep touch as strongly as the person next to them.
 Everyone is different and determining which specific areas are heightened or low is the key to making a successful treatment plan.

 -Offer differently sized pencil grippers for children who have difficulty holding onto pencils correctly.

--Break crayons or pencils in half to help children to develop grasp.
+-Break crayons or pencils in half to help children to develop their grasp.
 Often, kids will hold onto the pencil with all of their fingers if the pencil is too large.

 –Use a sticker on the top left side of the paper as a reminder of the way the paper should be positioned.
 Students can then refer to the sticker when reading and writing to make sure they are moving from left to right. -Use colored pencils instead of crayons for children who do not like the smell or texture of crayons.